eficode-academy/helm-katas/helm-lint-kubeconform.md

 ### Clean up

 If anything needs cleaning up, here is the section to do just that.
+If you have deployed the chart, please uninstall it again :)

 ### Resources